MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data.md

 - **group_map_open** ???
 - **groupCallJoin** - A user joins a Group call.
 - **groupClicked** - Tracks when a user selects the shift group.
-- **guideMe** - Users taps on a banner that informs them about a 3P app blocking notifications and offers troubleshooting guidance.
+- **guideMe** - Users selects a banner that informs them about a 3P app blocking notifications and offers troubleshooting guidance.
 - **hamburgerMenu** - Navigate to the hamburger menu.
 The hamburger menu contains important actions, such as account switch, notification settings, data setting, and profile settings.
 - **handoffComplete** - A meeting or call was handed off on this device.
-- **handoffJoin** A meeting hand-off option is clicked on the action sheet.
+- **handoffJoin** A meeting hand-off option is selected on the action sheet.
 - **hardwareAudioOff** - Turn audio off through the hardware buttons.
 - **hardwareAudioOn** - Turn audio on through the hardware buttons.
 - **hide** - Hide chat.